ianyepan/ianyepan.github.io/_posts/2023-05-06-c-web-server.md

 instead we explicitly tried to free the members, the compiler will throw an error saying that we attempted to free an invalid pointer.

-However, if the members were indeed malloc'd, then it's vital that we free the struct members first before we free the struct.
+However, if the members were indeed malloc'ed, then it's vital that we free the struct members first before we free the struct.
 Among the struct members, it generally does not matter which order we free them.
 However, the best practice would be that we free the members in